 “[Studying music, visual arts and theater] gives you a perspective of the entertainment industry that isn’t just limited to graphic design or just limited to sound recording," said Haas.
 "Having skill sets in all three disciplines opens up so many professional opportunities."

-Haas has been able to apply those cross-disciplinary skills on- and off- campus.
-As a member of the DeBaun Performing Arts Center technical staff, she assists with lighting, staging, audio, the stage crew, set up and general theater maintenance projects for all the shows planned for the season.
-In the summer of 2016, she was able to experience first-hand the full scope of working in live entertainment at WorldStage, a premier creative firm that provides audio, video and lighting technologies to the corporate, artistic and theatrical communities.
-An internship at the company’s elaborate workshop in Secaucus, New Jersey placed Haas in the middle of the action, where she bounced between multiple departments involved in the handling of cables, audio, video and projection, the testing of equipment and the building of racks and systems.
+Haas has applied her cross-disciplinary skills in both the classroom and workspace.
+As a member of the DeBaun Performing Arts Center technical staff, she assisted with lighting, staging, audio, and general theater maintenance.
+In the summer of 2016, she worked at WorldStage, a creative firm that executes audio, video and lighting for premiere companies, artists and theatrical communities.
+This internship put Haas in the middle of the action, where she enjoyed bouncing between departments.

 “I got to physically work with the equipment that gets shipped out to certain shows.
 I also worked in the drafting department, helping to map out the systems that had to be sent to the convergence department to be built, something I really enjoyed because it was so closely-related to my visual arts and 3D design classes.”